 Bioassays are based on dose-response regressions from controlled experiments where a limited number of doses of a biologically active chemical are to be compared to a control group (dose 0).

 Dose-response curves crystallize into a certain type of regression analysis of which the sigmoid curves, like the one in Figure 4, are very common.

 Probit analysis is a specialized form of regression analysis applied to binomial response variables, i.e., variables with only one of two possible outcomes (positive/negative).
 The procedure transforms a dose-response curve into a straight line that facilitates a linear regression model.
 The estimation in the so-called probit regression model played an important role in the past.
 The probit analysis was a linearization of a logistic dose-response curve for qualitative data (dead/alive) in response to the doses.

 Figure 5.
 Graph A is a quantitative dose-response analysis where the y-axis may cover a range from – ∞ to infinity ∞.
-Graph B is the qualitative dose-response curve where the endpoint is the dead or alive seed.
+Graph B is the qualitative dose-response curve where the endpoint is the dead or alive seeds.
 Here the y-axis is limited between one and zero.
 In this particular instance, the upper and lower limit and the ED50 (Effective dose reducing the biomass halfway between the upper and lower limit) in A and LD50 ( Lethal dose where the upper limit of 1, e.g., all individuals dead and lower limit zero, e.g., no individuals dead).
 A has been analyzed with a 4 parameter log-logistic curve, B with a two-parameter curve.
 The relative slope around the EC50 or LD50 is the curves’ inflection point.

 Now nonlinear estimation of sigmoid curves became available through add-ons and macros for a spreadsheet.
 General-purpose statistical software programs also include nonlinear estimation procedures/but without any specific focus on dose-response analysis.